 heart disease or high blood pressure;

 an enlarged prostate or urination problems; or

-It is not known whether carbetapentane and guaifenesin will harm an unborn baby.
+It is not known whether Xpect-AT will harm an unborn baby.
 Tell your doctor if you are pregnant.

 Carbetapentane and guaifenesin can pass into breast milk and may harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.